kundanb/kundanb.github.io/README.md

 ## About Me

 Hi!
 I am Kundan Bhasin.
 I belong to Modinagar, a small city in India.
 I am a passionate Front-end Developer and a Programming enthusiast.
 I have 3+ years of experience in the Design and Development of Web Applications.
 I am a self-taught developer and a practical personality.
 I always like to learn and develop new skills.
-I hold strong fundamentals of programming with good practical experience.
+I hold strong fundamentals in programming with good practical experience.
 I aspire to be a highly skilled web developer with a stable stand in an MNC.

 ## Skills